jmaiocco/respecc/README.md

 ## List of Features

 * Two syntax styles: Polite longhand vs Rude shorthand
+* Politeness rating system that basically lints code and rejects programs that are worded too rudely
 * Strong, static typing with opportunity for type inference
   * Basic type system containing number, string, boolean and array types
 * Standard conditional (if, else if and else) and loop (for, while) statements